habitat-sh/on-prem-builder/docs-chef-io/content/manage/upgrade.md

 {{< note >}}

-Running the uninstall script doesn't remove any user data, so you can freely uninstall and re-install the services.
+Running the uninstall script doesn't remove any user data, so you can uninstall and reinstall the services without losing data.

 {{< /note >}}